 Preparation of vegan orange ice cream

-- Dissolve sugar and water in a pot with a little heat.
+- Dissolve sugar with water in a pot with some heat.

-- Scrape out a small piece (1-2 cm) of the vanilla pod and stir in.
+- Scrape out a small piece (1-2 cm) of the vanilla bean and stir in.

-- Stir in the soy cream with a whisk until a homogenous mass is formed.
+- Stir in the soy cream with a whisk until a homogeneous mass is formed.

 - Peel the orange.
-Remove the white peel remains as thoroughly as possible and cut the oranges roughly into pieces.
+Remove the white peel residues as thoroughly as possible and cut the oranges roughly into pieces.

-- Then puree the sugar mass together with the oranges, the soy drink and lemon juice in a mixer.
+- Then puree the sugar mixture together with the oranges, soy drink and lemon juice in a blender.

-- If you do not like the slightly bitter taste of the white orange peel, pass the mixture through a fine sieve.
+- If you don't like the slightly bitter taste of the white orange peel, pass the mixture through a fine sieve.

-- Leave the ice cream to cool in the refrigerator.
+- Allow the ice cream mixture to cool in the refrigerator.

-- Let it freeze in the ice cream machine (approx. 30 minutes) or stir well in the freezer every 30 minutes with a mixer (in total approx. 4 h).
+- Freeze in the ice cream maker (about 30 minutes) or in the freezer every 30 minutes, stirring well with a mixer (about 4 h in total).

-If you keep the vegan orange ice cream in the freezer for a longer time, it will become very hard.
-Therefore you should let it defrost in the fridge about 30-50 minutes before eating it.
+If you keep the vegan orange ice cream longer in the freezer, it becomes very hard.
+Therefore, you should let it thaw in the refrigerator for about 30-50 minutes before eating.

 Things to know about oranges